Stylish, Art-Deco guest rooms, some with balconies

 Plenty of dining options, a heated pool, beach service, and an upscale spa

 For dining or drinks, guests have the options of casual or upscale.
 Inside, the Drawing Room and adjacent Library Bar serve up hand-crafted cocktails, as well as coffee and small plates.
-Other spots to grab a drink include the renowned Morimoto sushi restaurant, which is next to the pool with both indoor and outdoor seating; it serves all three meals.
+Other spots to grab a drink include the The Sarsaparilla Club, which serves all three meals.
 The Bistro, a casual spot in the lobby, serves salads, sandwiches, pastries, and coffee.
 Located between the pool and the beach, the Oasis Restaurant is a Mediterranean-inspired grill with dishes that can be enjoyed while lounging on the pool deck.

-Customers Who Viewed Shelborne Wyndham Grand South Beach Also Viewed
+Customers Who Viewed Shelborne South Beach Also Viewed